digitalyoshixi/zettelkasten/content/Math/Expectations.md

   - Expected Value
 ---
-An expectation of value $E(X)$ means the expectation or average of a given [[Random Variable]] Probability has everything to do with expectations
+An expectation of value $E(X)$ means the expectation or average of a given [[Random Variable]] Probability has everything to do with expectations.
+Thought of as the weighted center of a [[Probability Distribution]].
 # Expectation Formula
 $$E(X) = \sum_{X}^{}xp_{x}(x)$$
 - $X$ is the given random variable